struds/hmpps-electronic-monitoring-create-an-order/README.md

     `npm run start-scenarios` (or `npm run start-scenarios:dev` to run with auto-restart on changes)

 3. And then either:
-   - run scenario tests in headless mode with `npm run int-scenarios`
+   - run scenario tests in headless mode with `npm run int-test-scenarios`
    - Or run tests with the cypress UI `npm run int-test-ui`

 ## Change log